Kahler metric on the space of convex real projective structures on surface: K ahler property

 Recenlty Labourie \cite{L} generalized this theorem to the Hitchin components associated to all real split simple Lie groups of rank 2.

-\begin{remark} If the bundle $\mathcal V$ is over Teichm\"uller space with fiber $\sum_{j\geq 2} H^0(\Sigma_t, \mathcal K_t^j)$ over $t$, then the bundle is Griffith positive and the same method applies to show that the total space $\mathcal V^*$ has a mapping class group invariant K\"ahler metric.
-The space of the marked complex projective structures on a closed surface of genus at leas 2 is a holomorphic vector bundle over Teichm\"uller space with fibers being the space of holomorphic quadratic differentials.
+\begin{remark} If we consider the bundle $\mathcal W$ over Teichm\"uller space whose fiber over $t$ equal to $\sum_{j\geq 2} H^0(\Sigma_t, \mathcal K_t^j)$, then it is Griffith positive and the same method applies to show that the total space $\mathcal W^*$ has a mapping class group invariant K\"ahler metric.
+For example, the space of the marked complex projective structures on a closed surface of genus at least 2 is a holomorphic vector bundle over Teichm\"uller space with fibers being the space of holomorphic quadratic differentials.
 Hence this space has a natural mapping class group invariant K\"ahler metric. \end{remark}